-Provide training for putting on and taking off masks properly, and even for fully washing hands, caution employees against touching their faces or their masks, and install hand sanitizer stations to further minimize the risk of spread through touching objects.
-You should also keep a supply of either surgical or N-95 masks if employees' mask straps break.
+Provide training for putting on and taking off masks properly, and even for fully washing hands.
+Caution employees against touching their faces or their masks and install hand sanitizer stations to further minimize the risk of spread by touching objects.
+You should also keep a supply of either surgical or N-95 masks in case employees’ mask straps break.

 Continually keep employees apprised of all new developments.
-Inform them that risk assessments are taking place, and instruct on what they should do if they are feeling symptoms or if they notice other employees that are exhibiting symptoms.
+Inform employees that risk assessments are taking place, and provide guidance on what they should do if they are feeling symptoms, or if they notice other employees that are exhibiting symptoms.

-Disseminate your sick policy digitally and in paper form concerning a possible outbreak to your employees, along with resources from the CDC for learning more about what they can do to protect themselves (see step 3 below).
+Disseminate your sick policy digitally and in paper form with regard to a possible outbreak to your employees, along with resources from the CDC for learning more about what they can do to protect themselves (see step 3 below).

-Should this occur in your area, you'll need a contingency plan allowing as many workers as possible to work from home.
+Should this occur in your area, you’ll need a contingency plan allowing as many workers as possible to work from home.
 Make sure there are enough laptops, VPN devices, printers, and any other role-specific technologies (such as phone systems for receptionists and customer support staff) to support work for all of your units that must remain operational.
-Account for your "bring your own device" (BYOD) policy and the handling of sensitive data, so that an outbreak doesn't lead to a data security disaster.
+Account for your bring your own device (BYOD) policy, as well as the handling of sensitive data, so that a pandemic doesn’t lead to a data security disaster.

-Once employees show symptoms of fever or acute respiratory illness, the CDC recommends that they should know your company wants them to stay home until they are free of symptoms for at least 24 hours, without the use of fever and symptom-reducing medicines.
+Once employees show symptoms of fever or acute respiratory illness the CDC recommends that, they should know the company wants them to stay home until they are free of symptoms for at least 24 hours, without the use of fever and symptom-reducing medicines.

-If an employee presents symptoms at work, such as shortness of breath, nasal drip, muscle aches, chills, sore throat, or coughing, they should be separated and sent home immediately.
+If an employee is identified as presenting symptoms at work, such as shortness of breath, nasal dripping, muscle aches, chills, sore throat, or coughing, the employee should be separated and sent home immediately.

-If an employee is not sick or showing symptoms, but has a family member at home diagnosed with COVID-19, notify their supervisor and refer to CDC guidance for conducting a risk assessment of their potential exposure.
+If an employee is not sick or showing symptoms, but has a sick family member at home diagnosed with COVID-19, notify their supervisor and refer to CDC guidance for how to conduct a risk assessment of their potential exposure.

-Finally, if an employee tests positive, employers should inform employees of their possible exposure to COVID-19 in the workplace while maintaining the confidentiality required by the Americans with Disabilities Act (ADA).
-Employees exposed to a co-worker with confirmed COVID-19 should refer to CDC guidance on conducting a risk assessment of their potential exposure.
+Finally, if an employee is diagnosed, employers should inform employees of their possible exposure to COVID-19 in the workplace while maintaining the confidentiality required by the Americans with Disabilities Act (ADA).
+Employees exposed to a co-worker with confirmed COVID-19 should refer to CDC guidance for how to conduct a risk assessment of their potential exposure.

 The CDC recommends routine cleaning of all frequently touched surfaces in the workplace.
-If your cleaning staff cleans bathrooms and common areas, but workers maintain their workstations, communicate that they should sanitize their areas (including doorknobs, keyboards, and desks) frequently, and provide disposable wipes for the purpose.
-The CDC offers a comprehensive set of instructions for cleaning and disinfecting your facility.
+If your cleaning staff cleans bathrooms and common areas, but workers perform their own workstation maintenance, communicate that they should clean their areas (including door knobs, keyboards, and desks) frequently, and provide disposable wipes for the purpose.
+The CDC provides a comprehensive set of instructions for cleaning and disinfecting your facility.

-Given many Americans are living paycheck to paycheck, a scenario to avoid is sick workers evading testing or coming in for fear of not getting paid.
-Just one employee making an ill-advised decision could be catastrophic for other employees and the organization.
-Employers are not legally obligated to pay self-isolating workers who may not be sick or, in some cases may not be legally obligated to pay even if they are sick), it makes sense as a precaution against the spread of the disease to reward conscientious hourly employees by offering to keep their paychecks coming if they need to take time off because of contracting the virus or exposure to others who are infected.
+Given the large number of Americans living paycheck to paycheck, a scenario that must be avoided is sick workers avoiding testing or coming in for fear of not getting paid.
+Just one employee making an ill-advised decision under this scenario could be catastrophic for other employees and the organization.
+Therefore, even though employers are not legally obligated to pay self-isolating workers who may not be sick (or in some cases may not be legally obligated to pay even if they are sick), it makes sense as a precaution against the spread of the disease to reward conscientious hourly employees by offering to keep their paychecks coming if they need to take time off because of contracting the virus or exposure to others who are infected.

-Places of employment, as well as schools, have a significant role to play in the prevention of COVID-19 spread.
-Following these measures is the social (and in some cases, legal) obligation of every employer until the end of the pandemic.
+Places of employment, as well as schools, have a significant role to play in the prevention of coronavirus spread.
+Following these measures is the moral (and in some cases, legal) obligation of every employer until the end of the pandemic.